 Why Do You Need a Fast SD Card for the HERO8 Black, Anyway?

-A faster SD card won’t give you better video quality or help you take better pictures, but a card that’s fast enough will allow you to use all of the camera’s features.
+A faster SD card won’t give you better video quality or help you take better pictures, but a card that’s fast enough will allow you to use all of the camera’s features without running into problems.

 For the past several generations of GoPros, I’ve been putting together recommendations on which SD cards work best in these cameras.
 I started doing them when I first got burned with a card that was too slow for the HERO3 Black.
 Since then, the capabilities (and, importantly, the video bitrates) of GoPro models have only increased.
 In turn, that has required better and faster SD cards to keep up.
 Thankfully, memory card manufacturers have come through, and it’s easy to find cards that work well in the HERO8 Black without paying an arm and a leg.
 But that’s not to say that you can just choose any old SD card and expect it to work well—there are some minimum requirements.

 So not every SD card will work well in the HERO8 Black.
 You won’t break your camera if you use an SD card that’s too slow, but you can end up with some pretty unfortunate side effects.
 You might have already found this out the hard way if your recordings have stopped unexpectedly, or you’ve been getting SD card errors.
 Those are the most common issues you can run into with a slower SD card, but you can also get the camera overheating or shutting down.
 You might see an error message, you might lose footage or frames, or the camera might lock up.
 Or maybe you’ll get all of the above.
 Some memory cards can also provoke write error messages and cause excessive battery drain, although those issues tend to be less common.
 But the upshot is that if your GoPro is behaving strangely, one of the first things to check is the microSD card.